November 14th James 1 A. Prologue Greeting from James

 James picks up his pen to write an open letter to the twelve tribes of Israel.
 Now in his day the twelve tribes did not exist.
 The Jews were the two tribes of Judah and Benjamin, The other ten tribes were scattered by the Assyrian invasion.
 So there is a very real sense in which this letter is addressed to the twelve tribes that will be gathered again into the land in the day of the LORD.
-Therefore we can expect James’s message to have a legal tone and many references to Israel’s unique relationship to the LORD under Covenant.
-James seeks to encourage his brethren to Jews, to have the joy of the LORD when they come into persecution, because they are to know that this persecution is going to bring to them patience.
-James encourages his brethren to ask in Faith not wavering.
+Therefore we can expect James’s message to have a legal tone and many references to Israel’s unique relationship to the LORD under the old covenant.
+This is a letter not to Christians or to a church but to James’ brethren the Israelites.
+It has the same focus as the ministry of John the Baptist, Christ and the Disciples up until the teaching of Paul when he reveals the truthes of the Church the body of Christ.
+James writes to encourage his brethren to have the joy of the LORD when they come into persecution, because they are to know that this persecution is going to bring to them patience.
+James encourages his brethren to bring their prayers to the Lord with faith not wavering in unbelief.
 The LORD is in control and he will redress the balance in terms of poverty and wealth.
+As ever the Issues he addresses are not church issues but Judaism in the world and he begins with injustice.
 James reminds the brethren that the Lord has a crown of life which he will give to those who love him.
-The theological points from James are brief and punchy and they flow quickly and with fluency.
+The theological points from James brings are brief and punchy and they flow quickly and with fluency.
 He moves rapidly from one thought to another.
 This is typical of a Jewish teacher.
-He describes temptation and sin and tells us not to think that it is God that is tempting us.
-He then goes into a sort of hymn of praise the Lord the giver of all good things.
-He then cautions his brethren to live righteous lives before God and to build up their lives on the Word of God and that God expects of us holiness and righteousness.
-The blessing of God is on those who obey and not just on those who talk about obeying.
-The real religion of Judaism is seen in the restraint of the controlled tongue and especially in acts of righteousness like visiting the fatherless and widows in their suffering and in personal purity.
+He describes temptation and sin and tells his listeners not to think that it is God that is tempting us.
+He then goes into a sort of hymn of praise to the Lord the giver of all good things.
+He then cautions his brethren to live righteous lives before God (under the old law) and to build up their lives on the Word of God and that God expects of us holiness and righteousness.
+The blessing of God is on those who obey and not just on those who ‘talk about obeying’.
+Real religion is seen in a controlled tongue and especially in acts of righteousness like visiting the fatherless and widows in their suffering and in personal purity.